ebassi/graphene/doc/CODING_STYLE.md

 ### Headers

-Headers are special, for Clutter, in that they don't have to obey the 80 characters limit.
+Headers are special, for Graphene, in that they don't have to obey the 80 characters limit.
 The only major rule for headers is that the functions definition should be vertically aligned in three columns: